mlzxy/arp/ENV.md

 conda env create -f environment.yaml
 ```

+### Use a Different Python Environment (Optional)

-Newer Python versions should work.
-To install the dependencies on an existing environment, first downgrade pip, setuptools and wheel (for compatibility with `gym==0.21.0`):
+If you want to use a different python environment, for example a newer version of python.
+First downgrade pip, setuptools and wheel (for compatibility with `gym==0.21.0`):

 ```bash
 pip install pip==21 setuptools==65.5.0 wheel==0.38.0